thearn/webcam-pulse-detector/README.md

 image stream is possible, but at the moment only the information from one face is extracted for cardiac analysis
-- When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible.
-This freezes the detection processes in place.
+- When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus).
+This freezes the aquisition location in place.
 - The application will then track the variations in this location over time to measure a heartbeat.
 To view a stream of this data, press "D".
 - The data display shows three data traces, from top to bottom: 1) raw optical